agrathwohl/ultra/_posts/2021-07-05-Hiller-Punch.md

 ![R6](/img/hiller-pics/R6b.jpeg)

-- Reinstall the register so that it is rotated and flush against the side wall.
+- Reinstall the register in the corner of the room, so that it is clear of the door opening.
+It should be rotated and flush against the side and rear walls.

 #### Damage